VANatHeritage/ConsVision_RecreationModel/docs/facilities_v2.md

 - Tiger_2018.gdb (Line)

-> Note: the following road types were excluded from all analyses:
+> Note: the following road types were excluded from all regional analyses:
 >
 > mtfcc IN ('S1710','S1720','S1740','S1750')
 >